breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 \underset{P}{\text{argmin}}\sum_{i \sim I_{static}}\mathcal L(P^t S^i_0, S_t)
 $$

 One issue with this formulation is we must rely on a loss over $$S_t$$, which is often too sparse and generalizes poorly.
-It may be the case that many interesting program synthesis problems have [optimal substructure](https://en.wikipedia.org/wiki/Optimal_substructure), so we should be making "progress" towards a goal state, and can define a cross entropy loss over intermediate states.
+It may be the case that many interesting program synthesis problems have [optimal substructure](https://en.wikipedia.org/wiki/Optimal_substructure), so we should be making "progress" towards a goal state, and can define a cross-entropy loss over intermediate states.
 This needs to be explored in more depth.

 Some, including [Gaunt et al., (2016)](https://arxiv.org/pdf/1608.04428.pdf), have shown gradient is not very effective, as the space of boolean circuits is littered with islands which have zero gradient.
 However their representation is also relatively complex -- effectively, they are trying to learn a recursively enumerable language using something like a [Neural Turing Machine](https://arxiv.org/pdf/1410.5401.pdf) (Graves et al., 2014).